Tutorials

 \begin{align*} {\text{Ethanol:}& \hspace{1in} CH_{3}CH_{2}OH +3O_{2} \rightarrow 3H_{2}O + 2CO_{2}} \\ {\text{Methanol:}& \hspace{1in} CH_{3}OH +1.5O_{2} \rightarrow 2H_{2}O + CO_{2}} \end{align*}

-A mixture of ethanol and methanol combusts in oxygen to produce 35 cm3 of CO2 and 55 cm3 of H2O.
-Complete combustion occurs and the volumes of both products are measured at 101 kPa and 120 degrees centigrade.
+A mixture of ethanol and methanol combusts in oxygen to produce 35 \text{cm}^{3} of CO2 and 55 \text{cm}^3 of H2O.
+They perform complete combustion and measure the volumes of both products at 101 \text{kPa} and 120 \degree \text{C}.
 What is the molar ratio, ethanol to methanol, in the mixture?

 \text{a)}\hspace{0.1in}1:3\hspace{0.2in}\text{b)}\hspace{0.1in}2:3\hspace{0.2in}\text{c)}\hspace{0.1in}3:2\hspace{0.2in}\text{d)}\hspace{0.1in}3:1\hspace{0.2in}